 Look at the difference!
 And the differences in taste & texture are even more obvious than the visuals.

-Use good-quality dark chocolate bars (not chocolate chips)
+Use dark chocolate bars (not chocolate chips)

 We tested this recipe with many dark chocolate bars and found that bars with few ingredients and between 65-75% dark or bittersweet chocolate gave us the best result.

-If you really want to use chocolate chips, a few important notes: (1) use good-quality dark chocolate chips (anything below 60%, and these will be too sweet); (2) you must refrigerate the dough for ~24 hours.
+(1) use dark chocolate chips (anything below 60% cacao, and these will be too sweet);

 Here’s why: larger cookies don’t bake through as quickly, which means you get gooey, soft centers paired with irresistibly crisp edges—a perfect balance of textures.
 On the other hand, small cookies bake too evenly, resulting in a uniform texture that lacks excitement and depth.
 And the fine folks at America’s Test Kitchen agree.